 A former Theravadan Buddhist monk, David Sudar completed an intensive 21 month Vipassana meditation retreat in Myanmar with his core teacher, Sayadaw U Tejaniya, and continues to spend 1-2 months a year on silent retreat.
 Since 2018 he has also been studying with Vipassana teacher, Carol Wilson.
-He currently works as a Buddhist & meditation teacher, including for the 10% Happier App, Pause Meditation, and leading the Path of Sincerity Sangha.
+He currently works as a Buddhist & meditation teacher for the 10% Happier App, Pause Meditation, and the Path of Sincerity Sangha.

 David also holds a B.A. in Psychology, has completed a two-year training in Hakomi Mindfulness-Based Somatic Psychotherapy, and often weaves into his teaching his studies of Zen Buddhism and Classical Yoga.
 In both his work and personal life, his great passion is integrating ancient wisdom traditions with the realities of modern life.

 Here is his full training & retreat CV, as well as a complete list of every class/workshop/course he’s ever taught.

 A Few Fun Facts:

 - I maintain a vegan diet & lifestyle

 - I don’t shop at Amazon or Walmart

 - I’ve spent over 4 years across 25+ countries and speak pretty solid Spanish

 - I grew up in Milwaukee, Wisconsin, though now consider Portland, Oregon home, where I live with my partner, her sister, a dear friend, and two dogs